The High Level Trigger and Express Data Production at STAR: Reconstruction Software

 \subsection{KF Particle Finder: Search for Short-Lived Particles}

 Short-lived particles, such as hyperons, low-mass vector mesons, and charm particles, decay before reaching the detector and cannot be registered directly.
-Their properties are studied by reconstructing their decay products -- stable particles like protons and pions, which are tracked by the Cellular Automaton (CA) and identified using TPC and TOF detectors.
+Their properties are studied by reconstructing their decay products -- stable particles like protons and pions, which are tracked by the CA and identified using TPC and TOF detectors.
 Since particle identification is probabilistic, each track can have several associated hypotheses.

-To reconstruct short-lived particles, we use the KF~Particle and KF~Particle Finder packages~\cite{MZyzak}.
+Short-lived particles are reconstructed using the KF~Particle and KF~Particle Finder packages~\cite{MZyzak}.
 Based on the Kalman filter, these tools describe all particles by their position, momentum, energy, and decay time, and allow reconstruction of decay chains with arbitrary complexity.
 This approach is versatile and applicable to a wide range of experiments, including the search for hyperons and hypernuclei.
 The KF~Particle Finder extends this framework to real-time identification of short-lived particles, crucial for analyzing rare signals in heavy-ion collisions.

 Reconstruction starts by classifying stable particles into primary (originating from the primary vertex) and secondary (from decays).
 Secondary particles are separated from background primaries based on their distance to the primary vertex and decay topology.
 By applying kinematic constraints, the KF~Particle Finder estimates if a set of daughter particles can originate from a common parent, forming a decay candidate.
-If all criteria are satisfied, parameters of the candidate are stored for further analysis.
+If all topological criteria are satisfied, parameters of the candidate are stored for further analysis.

 Additionally, the KF~Particle Finder implements the Missing Mass Method~\cite{PKisel,A1:2025mjf}, which reconstructs decays with undetected neutral particles by using energy and momentum conservation.
 For example, in the decay $\Sigma^- \rightarrow n + \pi^-$, where the neutron is not detected, the method uses the pion and decay hypothesis to reconstruct the $\Sigma^-$ mass.
 Fig.~\ref{KF-Particle-Finder-Block-Diagram-2} illustrates the variety of decay channels analyzed using this approach, including hyperons, open charm, and hypernuclei.